yahoo/protractor-retry/README.md

 The module will create an XML file which contains the failed spec(s) filename(s). and will re-run only them, till either we don't have anymore failures or we reached the retry attempt maximum.

-The process of retrying is not on the fly of a test failing but after the testsuite is run.
+The process of retrying is not happening on the fly of a test failure but only after the whole testsuite is run.
 The failed tests are stored and only those ones are going to be rerun.

 <img src="https://user-images.githubusercontent.com/12041605/30344129-ea28261e-97b4-11e7-99fe-4a28ff74b547.jpg" align="center" height="390" width="390" /><br/><br/>